abajwa-hw/nifi-network-processor/README.md

 Define value for property 'artifactBaseName': : network Define value for property 'package':  com.hortonworks.processors.network: :
   ```
-  - This will create an archetype maven project for a custom processor with the package name, artifactId... specified above.
+  - This will create an archetype maven project for a custom processor with the package name, artifactId, etc specified above.

 - In this case we will download a previously built sample and walk through what changes you would need to make to the archetype to create a basic custom processor
 ```